 Documentation

-Comp: Apply Styles
+Scribing: Apply Styles

-Composition Procedure: Apply Styles
+Scribing Procedure: Apply Styles

-2. Compose special character styles.
+2. Scribe special character styles.

-Compose Non-p Paragraphs (with Some Exceptions)
+Scribe Non-p Paragraphs (with Some Exceptions)

-Do not compose the following:
+Do not scribe the following:

 • p, pf, paft, or td paragraphs.

 • Paragraphs that use Word’s built-in list or note styles (“Endnote Text,” ”Footnote Text,” or “List Paragraph”).
 These paragraphs will be changed to the appropriate style at a later step.
-Only compose these elements if they have been used incorrectly in the file.
+Only scribe these elements if they have been used incorrectly in the file.

-Compose all other non-p paragraphs, including the following:
+Scribe all other non-p paragraphs, including the following:

 • front matter